こと

 Keeping promises is important.

-こと has two main uses: 1) As a noun meaning 'thing/matter/affair' for abstract concepts (compare with もの for concrete things).
-2) As a nominalizer that turns verbs into noun phrases.
-The kanji (こと) is sometimes used.
+こと has two main functions: (1) as a noun meaning 'thing, matter, affair' for abstract concepts, and (2) as a grammatical nominalizer that turns verbs/adjectives into noun phrases.